rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 <ReadMore label="Read more about Form Data in React" link="/react-form-data/" />

-Let's start with server-side validation followed by optional client-side validation in React.
+Let's start with server-side validation followed by client-side form validation in React.

 # Server-Side Form Validation in React